jrolfe426/confluent-self-managed-connect/README.md

 10. You should now be able to check the topic to see the messages produced and consumed from the connector
 <img width="1484" alt="Screen Shot 2022-10-25 at 11 44 12 AM" src="https://user-images.githubusercontent.com/100879140/197833630-067e9ffc-d865-429e-8c7c-6c29b6097fa9.png">

+## Installing Additional Connectors Using Confluent Hub

+Now that we've successfully installed our Connect instance and verified it can communicate with CCloud, we can install additional connectors to our Connect VM.
+Confluent Hub - https://www.confluent.io/hub/ is a repo that contains hundreds of Kafka connectors and provides documentation and installation detail as well.